MHannan94/mod3_project/README.md

 statistics have an impact on the usage of the bikepoint.

 Hypotheses:
-Faulty bikepoints are clustered together.
+A Faulty bikepoints will have more faulty bikepoints near it.
-Bikepoints at a high elevation are less frequently used.
+Bikepoints at a high elevation are smaller.
-Bikepoints have higher activity during rush hour.
+Bikepoints in high populated areas are more often faulty.
-Higher populated areas have more bike activity
+Higher populated areas have more larger bikepoints

 APIS:
 TfL BikePoint API.